denniepatton/Triton/README.md

 at minimum, the following columns: [chrom chromStart chromEnd name/Gene].
 If strand is provided that will be used to orient all sites in the positive direction; otherwise regions (including in composite sites) will be treated as belonging to the + strand.
 If a window is specified, a "position" column must also be included, which defines the central point for the window.
-When run in composite mode, instead of passing a single bed-like file a text file containing a list of bed-like file locations is needed; each individual file is treated as one composite-site, with reads
+When run in composite mode, instead of passing a single bed-like file, a text file containing a list of bed-like file locations is needed; each individual file is treated as one composite-site, with reads
 "piled up" across all regions based on stacking fragments in each window.
 Because a defined window is required for composite mode, each bed-like file should contain the additional "position" column.